dariatim/instructions-Ozon/Тестовое задание Перевод экрана в мобильном приложении Ozon.md

 If you want to add product bought before to favorites, click ♡ on the product card.
 If the product is out of stock, you can search for similar ones clicking **Similar** or choose suggested similar product.
 ![04.jpg](https://github.com/dariatim/Instructions/blob/0c14b5fdeceaa10b8193245c7468079eadaeb60b/04.jpg)
 You can sort products and filter them by category.
 Sort product by:
 * new,
 * old,
 * lower price,
 * higher price,
-* promotional discount.
+* discount amount.

 ![03.jpg](https://github.com/dariatim/Instructions/blob/6e43c95c3492b68fe8465b50a90f1f7cd5f62678/03.jpg)